AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-08-13-os101-operating-system-scheduling-algorithms.md

 - **Context switch**: The collective state of memory and the CPU registers associated with a running process is known as that process's execution *context*.
 A context *switch* occurs when the CPU goes from executing one process to executing another.
 To make this possible, the scheduler stores a snapshot of the current process's state somewhere on disk or memory so we can restore it at a later time and resume execution where the process last left off.

-## Overview: Preemptive and Nonpreemptive Scheduling Algorithms
+{% include linkedHeading.html heading="Overview: Preemptive and Nonpreemptive Scheduling Algorithms" h=2 %}

 When studying scheduling algorithms, we have two high-level classifications: preemptive and nonpreemptive algorithms.
 Let's look at each one in turn.